 4. Stay mobile on the plane.
 Walk in the aisles, especially on long flights.
 This will help prevent blood clots.

 5. Watch out for your body’s salt-to-water ratio getting out of balance and making your blood pressure high.
-This can happen with eating too many salty foods, being outside in the sun, and not drinking enough water.
+This can happen by eating too many salty foods, being outside in the sun, and not drinking enough water.

 6. Portable blood pressure machines are relatively small and inexpensive, so take one with you.